 Twitter is a robust social media platform which can do wonders to your social media marketing strategy.
 Twitter gives you a possibility to reach out directly to your clients, provide excellent customer service, and boost your brand visibility.

-Many brands use Twitter successfully to promote their business and raise brand awareness.
-Twitter has many pros, including reaching your customers directly, and showing the human side of your company.
+Many brands use Twitter successfully to promote their businesses and raise brand awareness.
+Twitter has many pros, including reaching your customers

 You can demonstrate your sense of humor and build a distinctive tone on Twitter.
 Just like Innocent Drinks does: